kyverno/website/content/en/docs/Writing policies/exceptions.md

 weight: 65
 ---

+{{% alert title="Warning" color="warning" %}}
+Policy exceptions are an **alpha** feature.
+It is not ready for production usage and there may be breaking changes.
+Normal semantic versioning and compatibility rules will not apply.
+{{% /alert %}}

 Although Kyverno policies contain multiple methods to provide fine-grained control as to which resources they act upon in the form of [`match`/`exclude` blocks](/docs/writing-policies/match-exclude/#match-statements), [preconditions](/docs/writing-policies/preconditions/) at multiple hierarchies, [anchors](/docs/writing-policies/validate/#anchors), and more, all these mechanisms have in common that the resources which they are intended to exclude must occur in the same rule definition.
 This may be limiting in situations where policies may not be directly editable, or doing so imposes an operational burden.

 For example, in organizations where multiple teams must interact with the same cluster, a team responsible for policy authoring and administration may not be the same team responsible for submission of resources.
 In these cases, it can be advantageous to decouple the policy definition from certain exclusion.
 Additionally, there are often times where an organization or team must allow certain exceptions which would violate otherwise valid rules but on a one-time basis if the risks are known and acceptable.
 Imagine a validate policy exists in the cluster and in `Enforce` mode which mandates all Pods must not mount host namespaces.
 A separate team has a legitimate need to run a specific tool in this cluster for a limited time which violates this policy.
 Normally, the policy would block such a "bad" Pod if the policy was not previously altered in such a way to allow said Pod to run.
 Rather than making adjustments to the policy, an exception may be granted.
 Both of these examples are use cases for a **PolicyException** resource described below.